aninadespont/portfolio_analyzer/README.md

 -	**Security Market Line:** visual representation of the security market line, the risk-free rate, portfolio expected return according to the CAPM, and portfolio alpha

--	**1-Year Exponential Moving Average Forecast:** projected future returns and prices for the portfolio and the benchmark, using the combination of 50% historical average returns and 50% exponential moving averages with an emphasis on the last 63 trading days.
-The exponentially weighted moving average is used to forecast volatility with standard deviation range scaled with √t under a random-walk assumption.
-Outputs include a graph representing forecasted prices and uncertainty bands, as well as a summary table of projected returns and volatility.
+-	**1-Year Exponential Moving Average Forecast:** projected future returns and prices for the portfolio and the benchmark, using the combination of 50% historical average returns and 50% exponential moving averages with an emphasis on the last 126 trading days.
+The same approach is used to forecast volatility with standard deviation range scaled with √t under a random-walk assumption.
+Outputs include a graph representing forecasted prices and uncertainty bands, as well as a summary table of projected returns and volatility over the period, as well as the forecasted end price.

 ## Project Structure
 - Main script: main.py